-Director Experience and Qualifications Carol G. Ashe(2)(3) Ms. Ashe, age 65, has been the Chief Business Officer at the New York Genome Center, an independent, non-profit academic research institution focused on genomic science, and its application to novel biomedical discoveries to advance the understanding of the genetic basis of neurodegenerative disease, neuropsychiatric disease, and cancer, since 2014.
-Previously, she served as Vice Pennsylvania, United States President of Corporate Development for Endo's branded, generic and platform drug delivery pharmaceutical business units from 2011 to 2013; a Partner at SR One, the corporate venture capital fund of GlaxoSmithKline ("GSK"), from 2008 to 2010; and head Director Since August 2018 of GSK's US Corporate Legal Group supporting US-based mergers, acquisitions and equity investments from 2007 to 2008.
+Director Experience and Qualifications Carol G. Ashe (2)(3) Ms. Ashe, age 65, has been the Chief Business Officer at the New York Genome Center, an independent, non-profit academic research institution focused on genomic science, and its application to novel biomedical discoveries to advance the understanding of Pennsylvania, United States the genetic basis of neurodegenerative disease, neuropsychiatric disease, and cancer, since 2014.
+Previously, she served as Vice President of Corporate Development for Endo's branded, generic and platform drug delivery pharmaceutical business units from Director Since August 2018 2011 to 2013; a Partner at SR One, the corporate venture capital fund of GlaxoSmithKline ("GSK"), from 2008 to 2010; and head of GSK's US Corporate Legal Group supporting US-based mergers, acquisitions and equity investments from 2007 to 2008.
 Prior to that, Ms. Ashe led GSK's global Business Development Transactions Legal Team supporting both the pharmaceutical and consumer healthcare business units from 1995 to 2007.
 In 2020, Ms. Ashe joined the Board of Elicio Therapeutics, a privately held clinical-stage biotechnology company developing a pipeline of novel immunotherapies, as an independent director.
 Ms. Ashe received her BS degree in Biology from Pennsylvania State University, her law degree from Villanova University School of Law and is a registered patent attorney.
-Ms. Ashe makes valuable contributions to the Board based on over 25 years of experience in the pharmaceutical and biotechnology

 Ms. Ashe makes valuable contributions to the Board based on over 25 years of experience in the pharmaceutical and biotechnology industry in business development and as legal counsel for business development transactions and patent matters.

-Dr. Burger, age 79, currently is the managing member of Paradigm Ventures LLC, a healthcare consulting and funding firm based in Portland, Oregon, from 1986.
-Previously, he co-founded Trinity Biotech, PLC, a diagnostic biotechnology company based in Dublin, Ireland, where he was Chairman from 1992 to 1995 and served on its board of directors until 2020 and chaired its Audit Committee from 1996 to 2016.
-Dr. Burger served as the Chairman, Chief Executive Officer and a Director of AVI Biopharma Inc., an Oregon-based biotechnology company, from 1996 to 2007.
+Dr. Denis Burger (1)(2)(3)(4) Dr. Burger, age 79, currently is the managing member of Paradigm Ventures LLC, a healthcare consulting and funding firm based in Portland, Oregon, from 1986.
+Previously, he co-founded Trinity Biotech, PLC, a diagnostic biotechnology company based in Oregon, United States Dublin, Ireland, where he was Chairman from 1992 to 1995 and served on its board of directors until 2020 and chaired its Audit Committee from 1996 to 2016.
+Dr. Burger served as the Chairman, Chief Executive Officer and a Director of AVI Biopharma Inc., Director Since 2007 an Oregon-based biotechnology company, from 1996 to 2007.
 He was a co-founder and Chairman of Epitope Inc. from 1981 to 1990.
 Dr. Burger was Vice Chairman and Chief Scientific Officer of CytoDyn Inc. from 2014 to 2018.
 Dr. Burger has served as President of Yamhill Valley Vineyards since 1983.
 In addition, Dr. Burger previously held a professorship in the Department of Microbiology and Immunology and Surgery (Surgical Oncology) at the Oregon Health Sciences University in Portland.
 Dr. Burger received his M.Sc. and Ph.D. in Microbiology and Immunology from the University of Arizona.
 Dr. Burger served on the board of directors of Epitope Inc (1986-1990), Trinity Biotech, PLC.
 (1992 to 2020), CytoDyn Inc. (2014 to 2018) and AVI BioPharma Inc (1996-2007).
 Dr. Burger serves on the Board of Aptose since 2007 and was Chair of the Audit Committee of Aptose from 2008 to 2015.
 Dr. Burger makes valuable contributions to the Board based on his Ph.D. in microbiology and immunology, and his more than 25 years of experience in the biotechnology industry as a senior executive and as a corporate director.